-So here it is: A remix is made when two elements are joined to form a new, different element with a different meaning.
-Kind of like a compound word (newstand, ladybug, ladyfinger, etc).
+IMO, A remix is made when separate media elements are joined to form a new, different piece of media with an entirely different meaning than the original.

 In a new media context, a remix is the combination of two different pieces of media to form a new piece of media.
 For example, a voiceover and Hollywood movie can be remixed together to form a new video.
 Remix works best when the source materials are totally different from each other, like Romantic Comedies vs. Biblical Dramas, or when they comment on or critique the other.

 Why is this important?
 We have greater access to technology that allows us to pick apart media and put it back together again in new and different and hilarious and very exciting ways.
 This means we can talk back, make fun of and critique the media using their own language.

 What remix means for pop culture and Hollywood.

 I’d be a fan of a lot more stuff if I didn’t have to constantly compromise my politics to be entertained.
 With remix, we can reedit tired narratives into more subversive ones or pay homage to the awesome narratives that do exist.
 We’re remixing to show, rather than just tell, what we want to see in pop culture and Hollywood.
 When we see work that represents our values and principles, it deepens our sense community, closing the gap between critic and fan.

 What remix means for feminism.

 Remix and feminism go hand in hand.
 For young women and girls, it’s a way to take back our identities from corporate commodification and the use of appropriation in the remix process allows for images of woman and femininity to be rearticulated and redefined by the author.
 As a result, women become authors, resignifying the practices, discourses, and institutions on which oppression is based in real time.